b38tn1k/november2/README.md

 # The Anemone Of My Anemone

-A quiet, deliberate odyssey through a world that feels alive and unfamiliar.
-You are an anemone—small, persistent, and searching.
-Grasp, release, and drift through the strange terrain in pursuit of the one you’ve lost.
+Play as an anemone in search of your missing beloved, using your unique ability to grasp, release, and drift through the environment to uncover the story of loss, memory, and connection.

 [LLM Wiki docs](https://app.komment.ai/github/b38tn1k/november2)